HeTM: Transactional Memory for Heterogeneous Systems: The platform

 \textbf{Inter-device synchronization.} As illustrated in Figure~\ref{fig:sys_hetm_simple}, in the basic algorithm presented in Section~\ref{sec:sys:basic}, transaction processing is blocked throughout the validation and merge phases both at the CPU and at the GPU.
 This is clearly undesirable for efficiency reasons, especially if one considers that, to reduce the likelihood of inter-device contention, it is desirable to use relatively short execution phases.

 \sys tackles this issue by integrating mechanisms aimed at reducing the blocking time both at the CPU and at the GPU.

 On the CPU side, during the validation phase, \sys allows the worker threads to continue processing transactions concurrently with the streaming of the logs accumulated during the execution phase.
-The CPU execution blocking only occurs when a very few log chunks are left to be offloaded to the GPU.
+The CPU blocking time on the execution phase only occurs when a very few log chunks are left to be offloaded to the GPU.
 In practical settings, the speed at which logs can be transferred is higher than that at which new logs can be produced by the worker threads.
 Thus, this mechanism effectively overlaps transaction processing at the CPU side with the log transfers to the GPU, while generating a relatively little amount of additional logs to validate for the GPU.

 On the GPU side, at the end of the merge phase, the basic algorithm blocks transaction processing while transferring to the CPU the memory regions updated by the GPU.
 This is done to ensure that the state of the GPU's \mem is not corrupted due to the execution of transactions while the device to host transfer is ongoing. \sys tackles this problem by employing a double buffering approach.
-At the start of the merge phase, a \textit{shadow copy} of the state of the GPU's \mem is created, via a device to device copy.
-This way, as soon as the shadow copy is created, GPU transaction processing can immediately resume, since the shadow copy is isolated from the updates of transactions (which operate exclusively on the \tmr) and can be used to feed the device to host transfer.
+At the start of the execution phase, a \textit{shadow copy} (\memShadow in Figure~\ref{fig:sys_hetm}) of the GPU's \mem (\memWork in Figure~\ref{fig:sys_hetm}) is created, via a device to device copy.
+As soon as \memShadow is created, GPU transaction processing can immediately resume, since \memShadow is isolated from the updates of transactions (which operate exclusively on the \memWork) and can be used to feed the device to host transfer.

 \textbf{Inter-device contention.} As discussed in Section~\ref{sec:sys:arch}, \sys's API allows exploiting external knowledge on transactions' conflict patterns (via the device affinity specified at transactions' submission time) to control the dispatching of transactions and reduce inter-device contention.
 Besides striving to reduce the likelihood of inter-device contention, \sys incorporates two additional mechanisms that aim at reducing two sources of overhead when inter-device conflicts do occur: